Avoisavo/ArcadeTime/README.md

 # How We Are Different

-Unlike traditional game platforms that share a single currency, Arcade Time gives each game its own economy while offering flexibility and utility via legacy tokens and swap mechanisms.
-This model ensures assets retain value even after a game is removed from the platform.
+Most gaming platforms isolate each game’s economy, locking players’ progress and purchases within a single title.
+Arcade Time breaks that barrier by introducing:
+🔁 Asset and Progress Continuity
+Game assets and player experience move across games, ensuring nothing is lost when switching titles.
+🧠 Skill Recognition Across Games
+If you're skilled in one game, the platform recognizes it in another — adapting your starting state accordingly.
+🪙 Flexible Game Economies
+Each game has its own token but exists within a unified economy, allowing cross-game and SOL interaction.
+📦 Legacy Support
+Even if a game is removed from the platform, your assets still hold value through our legacy token mechanism.

 # Future Plans

-Expand game catalog
-Introduce cross-platform leaderboard
-Mobile version support
-NFT-based asset skins
+🕹️ Add More Games
+Expand the Arcade Time library with more retro and indie titles.
+🏆 Cross-Game Leaderboards
+Introduce global and game-specific leaderboards to reward top players across the platform.
+📱 Mobile Platform Integration
+Bring Arcade Time to mobile devices for on-the-go play and asset management.
+🎨 NFT-Based Skins & Assets
+Enable unique, ownable skins and items powered by NFT technology for trading and customization.
+⚙️ Developer SDK & Game Onboarding
+Provide tools for developers to integrate their own games into the Arcade Time ecosystem.

 # Team